BatchClayderman/DifferentialEvolution/Readme.md

 ## About

-A nonlinear differential evolution algorithm for global optimization
+Based on the nonlinear differential evolution algorithm for global optimization, this is an improved differential evolution with dynamic mutation parameters.

 ## Usage

 The main code is available in `differentialEvolution.m` file.
 There are options to specify various parameters in the `de.m` file.

 To run the program use: